saitamasahil/Linux-App-Manager-eXtended/README.md

    - To install LAMX systemwide, launch the script and select option `15` from the main menu:
      `LAMX System Management (Install/Uninstall/Update)`
    - Follow the prompts to install, uninstall, or update LAMX.
-   - Note: You can only use the uninstall and update options after installing LAMX systemwide.
    - After installing systemwide, you can simply type `lamx` in any terminal to start the app.

 ## Main Features